MikeRogers0/MikeRogersIO/source/blog/2020-04-04-where-to-host-ruby-on-rails-app-in-2020.html.md

 ---
 layout: post
-title: Hosting your Ruby on Rails aoo in 2020
+title: Where to host your Ruby on Rails App in 2020
 categories:
  – blog
 published: true